MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

  <sup>1</sup> Rowstore has been the traditional way to store relational table data.
 In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], rowstore refers to table where the underlying data storage format is a heap, a B-tree ([clustered index](#Clustered)), or a memory-optimized table.

-### Index Design Tasks
+### Index design tasks
  The following tasks make up our recommended strategy for designing indexes:

 1. Understand the characteristics of the database itself.
-    * For example, is it an online transaction processing (OLTP) database with frequent data modifications that must sustain a high throughput.
+    * For example, is it an online transaction processing (OLTP) database with frequent data modifications that must sustain a high throughput?
 Starting with [!INCLUDE[ssSQL14](../includes/sssql14-md.md)], memory-optimized tables and indexes are especially appropriate for this scenario, by providing a latch-free design.
 For more information, see [Indexes for Memory-Optimized Tables](../relational-databases/in-memory-oltp/indexes-for-memory-optimized-tables.md), or [Nonclustered Index for Memory-Optimized Tables Design Guidelines](#inmem_nonclustered_index) and [Hash Index for Memory-Optimized Tables Design Guidelines](#hash_index) in this guide.
-    * Or an example of a Decision Support System (DSS) or data warehousing (OLAP) database that must process very large data sets quickly.
+    * Or is it an example of a Decision Support System (DSS) or data warehousing (OLAP) database that must process very large data sets quickly?
 Starting with [!INCLUDE[ssSQL11](../includes/sssql11-md.md)], columnstore indexes are especially appropriate for typical data warehousing data sets.
 Columnstore indexes can transform the data warehousing experience for users by enabling faster performance for common data warehousing queries such as filtering, aggregating, grouping, and star-join queries.
 For more information, see [Columnstore Indexes overview](../relational-databases/indexes/columnstore-indexes-overview.md), or [Columnstore Index Design Guidelines](#columnstore_index) in this guide.

 2. Understand the characteristics of the most frequently used queries.
 For example, knowing that a frequently used query joins two or more tables will help you determine the best type of indexes to use.